 When he went out is not known but it is doubtful that he intended staying as his name appears on the electoral register from 1909 right through to 1914 without a break, which would suggest that John only went to Peru to visit his brother.
 John must have gone out to Peru again late 1912 or early in 1913, this time taking his wife Sarah with him.
 They left their two children in the charge of Lily Gargett, Sarah Ellen’s aunt.
 I cannot find any record of them going through New York on this trip so perhaps they travelled directly to Peru.

 Had they planned to stay there this time?
 Had John's first visit been to arrange things with his brother, I don’t know.
 What is known, however is that on the 9th of June 1913 Sarah died in Pisco, Peru.
 What the cause of her death was is now a mystery.
 There was a story that Sarah had another son while she was in Peru which they called Thomas so perhaps she died in childbirth or maybe she died of some disease?
 Without a death certificate it is impossible to say.
 I have tried to find something about her having a son out there but cannot.

-An announcement of Sarah’s death appears in the obituarie column of the Northern Daily Telegraph, and reads:
+An announcement of Sarah’s death appears in the obituary column of the Northern Daily Telegraph, which reads:

 The following week an acknowledgment appeared in the same paper from Sarah’s two sons and her aunt who were living at 25 Isherwood-street.